hexaxsoftwares/houx.js/README.md

 The immediate closing syntax, `<p />` helps close  the element without a closing tag.

-In terms of void elements, like input, br, img etc , they can be rendered without being immediately closed or a closing tag.
+In terms of void elements, ` like input, br, img ` etc , they can be rendered without being immediately closed or a closing tag.

 When parsing attributes, attributes names and value cases sensitivity are maintained.

-If an attribute value does not contain a space or special characters that may conflict with html tags like the `<>`,or confuse the pixel attribute passing caveat,  you can pass them without quoting them.
+If an attribute value does not contain a space or special characters that may conflict with html tags like the `<, >`,or confuse the pixel attribute passing caveat,  you can pass them without quoting them.

 e.g.
 `<element attr=my Value />` ×Bad